yanghengtang/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a.The given command is invalid.
+* 1a.MediConnect detects that the given command is invalid.
     * 1a1.
 MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input
+    * 1a2.
+MediConnect requests for the correct input

       Steps 1a1-1a2 are repeated until user inputs correct input.

       Use case resumes at step 2

 * 1b.
-The given doctor does not exist in the system.
+MediConnect detects that the given doctor does not exist in the system.
     * 1b1.
 MediConnect shows an error message.

       Use case ends.

-**Use case: UC18 View a patient’s outstanding bills**
+**Use case: UC17 View a patient’s outstanding bills**

 **MSS**

 1. User requests to view a patient’s bills.
 2. MediConnect shows the patient’s bills.

    Use case ends.

 **Extensions**

-* 1a.The given command is invalid.
+* 1a.MediConnect detects that the given command is invalid.
     * 1a1.
 MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input
+    * 1a2.
+MediConnect requests for the correct input

       Steps 1a1-1a2 are repeated until user inputs correct input.

       Use case resumes at step 2

 * 1b.
-The given patient does not exist in the system.
+MediConnect detects that the given patient does not exist in the system.
     * 1b1.
 MediConnect shows an error message.

       Use case ends.

-**Use case: UC19 Add an outstanding bill to a patient**
+**Use case: UC18 Add an outstanding bill to a patient**

 **MSS**